GuyNayax/GuyNayax/README.md

 - 👀 I’m interested in SaaS API & SDKs
 - 🌱 I’m currently learning Flutter
 - 😄 Pronouns: Regular
-- ⚡ Fun fact: You touh the sky and then you glide...
+- ⚡ Fun fact: You touch the sky and then you glide...

 <!---
 GuyNayax/GuyNayax is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.